WhitelistVideo

 Key Takeaways

-• The UK government plans to implement age-based social media restrictions for under-16s, consultation or not.
+• The UK is moving on age restrictions for under-16s, consultation or not.

-• New rules will go after "addictive features" and harmful algorithmic content to protect kids' mental health.
+• New rules target "addictive features" like infinite scroll to protect teen mental health.

-• The recently passed Children's Wellbeing and Schools Act backs this commitment.
+• The Children's Wellbeing and Schools Act gives the government the legal teeth to do this.

 The UK's Clear Stance on Child Online Safety